depeperwinkel

 - arsik ikan khas (batak fish dish)

-- saksang (pork, chicken or beef)
+- saksang (pork, chicken, or beef)

-- to tinombur (batak fish dish)
+- na tinombur (batak fish dish)

 - na niura (batak fish dish)